+1Note: The expected frequency is after the initial loading at new ISFSIs.
+For operational ISFSIs, where the last Regional inspection was performed more than three years ago, plan an inspection as soon as possible and establish subsequent inspections per the frequency guidance.

 Licensee programs that support ISFSI operations are under the 10 CFR Part 50 license and are subject to periodic reinspection by the IMC 2515 and IMC 2561 programs.
 Consequently, these licensee programs that support operation of the ISFSI need not be periodically reinspected per IMC 2690 until the sites meet the definition of an AFR under Section 03.06 of this IMC.
 These licensee programs should then be periodically reinspected using the guidance for an AFR ISFSI contained in Appendix B.